toubill/esx_Useable_Items/README.md

 ------
 HOW TO :
 ------
-Add SQL in you database.
+Add SQL in your database.
 -Item and shops

 Add this in your config.cfg: